Sappher/DocGen/README.md

 - Optional `confluence-space-key` if you want to override the destination space (otherwise the page's existing space is used).

 On each run, the action updates the mapped page by incrementing the version and replacing the body with the generated Markdown converted to Confluence storage format.

+## Embeddings (optional)

+When `enable-embeddings: true`, DocGen generates OpenAI embeddings for each repository chunk and ranks them per prompt so the model receives the most relevant code first.
+You can override the embeddings model via `embeddings-model` and limit the ranked chunks with `max-embeddings-chunks`.
+If embeddings initialization fails, DocGen automatically falls back to the default sequential chunk order.

 ## Development